MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/ingest.md

 ms.service: product-insights
 ms.topic: conceptual
 ---
-# Getting Started with the Event Sender
+# Getting started with the event sender
 The event sender can be used to send both CSV and Key/Value Pair formatted signals to Product Insights.

-## Download the Correct Sender
+## Download the sender
 Depending on your Operating System, you should download one of the following command-line executables:

 * [Windows (pi.exe)](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/EventSender/Windows/pi.exe)